 Azita Ghahreman, was born in Mashhad in 1962.
 One of Iran's leading poets, she has lived in Sweden since 2006.
 She is a member of the South Sweden Writers' Union.

-She has published four collections of poetry: Eve's Songs (1983), Sculptures of Autumn (1986), Forgetfulness is a Simple Ritual (1992) and The Suburb of Crows (2008), a collection reflecting on he exile in Sweden (she lives in an area called Tonganoxie on the outskirts of Malmö) that was published in both Swedish and Farsi.
+She has published five collections of poetry: Eve's Songs (1983), Sculptures of Autumn (1986), Forgetfulness is a Simple Ritual (1992), The Suburb of Crows (2008), (a collection reflecting on he exile in Sweden that was published in both Swedish and Farsi), and Under Hypnosis in Dr Caligari's Cabinet (2012).

 Her poems directly address questions of female desire and challenge the accepted position of women.